 Focus on process

 Focus mode loves repetition and process.
-If you focus on how your doing something, rather than the whole project, your focus mode can work with the process while your diffuse mode chews on bigger, more abstract aspects of the problem.
+If you focus on how you’re doing something, rather than the whole project, your focus mode can work with the process while your diffuse mode chews on bigger, more abstract aspects of the problem.
 An artist might focus on their line rather than thinking of what they want their overall project to be.
-If you can't think of another process for your Focus mode to hone in try using the Pomodoro Technique.
+If you can’t think of another process for your focus mode to hone in, try using the Pomodoro Technique.